aaronbloomfield/ccc/hws/metamask/index.md

       - Change the chain ID to the (base-10) value for our blockchain; that value can be found on the Collab landing page
       - Change the explorer URL to the URL of the course explorer (on the Collab landing page)
       - Then click save
-    - Back in the network selection box, you should now be able to select "localhost:8545" as your network -- this is going to connect to the get node that we will be starting in a moment
+    - Back in the network selection box, you should now be able to select "localhost:8545" as your network -- this is going to connect to the geth node that we will be starting in a moment
 3. Obtain your decrypted private key for the account that you want to use.
 This was done in Part 4 of the [Private Ethereum Blockchain](../ethprivate/index.html#part-4-extract-private-key) ([md](../ethprivate/index)) assignment, and you also used that in the [Arbitrage trading](../arbitrage/index.html) ([md](../arbitrage/index.md)) assignment.
 It will be a hex value of the form `0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef`
 4. Start your geth node.
 Among any other flags that you are using, you need to supply the `--http` flag when you start geth
    - This causes geth to start listening to port 8545 on your computer (aka localhost), which is how MetaMask will connect